Skip to content

 Improvements or additions to the project's documentation are highly appreciated.

-The documentation is based on the MkDocs and Material for MkDocs (mkdocs-material) projects, see their homepages for in-depth guides on their features and usage.
+The documentation is based on the MkDocs and Material for MkDocs (mkdocs-material) projects - see their homepages for in-depth guides on their features and usage.
 We use the Numpy documentation style for Python docstrings.

 In order to maintain documentation for multiple versions of this library, we use the mike tool, which automatically maintains individual documentation builds per version and publishes them to the gh-pages branch.